SteveBarnett/human-centred/_posts/2019-11-22-testing-for-the-six-most-common-wcag-failures-from-the-webaim-milion.md

 ### How I check for meaningful text context

 My preferred method: use a screen reader (in my case, VoiceOver for Mac OS) and cycle through the groups (of links, buttons, and images).
-(I've also writeen up how I do more thorough [testing with screen readers](https://naga.co.za/2019/11/13/how-i-test-with-screen-readers/)).
+(I've also written up how I do more thorough [testing with screen readers](https://naga.co.za/2019/11/13/how-i-test-with-screen-readers/)).

 I like using a screen reader for this because it: